bigprof-software/appgini-docs/pages/application-uploader.md

     _**Hint:**_ Check your server error logs to see if modsecurity is blocking requests to `file-uploader.php` or not.

 *   **Are you using Cloudflare?** Cloudflare is a great service for securing your website, but since it also acts as a web application firewall, it might block the automatic file uploader from working.
 You'll need to add an exception for the `file-uploader.php` file to [Cloudflare's firewall rules](https://developers.cloudflare.com/waf/managed-rules/waf-exceptions/).
 *   **Are folder permissions/ownership set correctly?** Make sure that the folder to which you're uploading your app and any subfolder are writable by the web server software (apache, nginx, .. etc) you're using.
-For example, on most apache setups on linux, the user that owns the app folders should be `www-data`
+For example, on most apache setups on linux, the user that owns the app folders should be `www-data`.

+    You can set the ownership of the app folder and all its subfolders to `www-data` by running this command on your server:

+    ```bash
+    sudo chown -R www-data:www-data /path/to/your/app
+    ```

+    Replace `/path/to/your/app` with the actual path to your app on your server.

+    If you're using a different web server software or a different operating system, you might need to use a different user/group name.
+For example, on CentOS, the user/group name is usually `apache` instead of `www-data`.

+    If you're not sure what user/group name to use, you can check the user/group name of the web server software by running this command on your server:

+    ```bash
+    ps aux | egrep '(apache|nginx)'
+    ```

+    This will show you the user/group name of the web server software.

 ### Security considerations